RedHat-Consulting-UK/satellite6-vmware-tools/README.md

 If content view has been published/promoted correctly and the module has been added correctly, you should now be able to add the vmware-tools puppet module to hosts/hostgroups or to hiera config files.

+Note: the original version of this module assumed you had not put the module onto physical machines, otherwise it would be installed on those.
+The module has now been modified so that it will not install on physical boxes and will attempt to remove the open-vm-tools or vmware tools RPMs and configs from physical boxes if they are installed.